Pakistan Spring 2026: Why Islamabad Is Suddenly the 'Geneva of the East'

 For the first time since the 2006 NAM summit, Pakistan is playing host to a piece of live, consequential, world-reshaping diplomacy.
 That makes it — briefly, and specifically — one of the most interesting capitals on Earth to be a curious traveller in right now.

 The Scout's honest verdict: yes, spring 2026 is a genuinely good window to visit Pakistan.
 Not because of the diplomacy (never plan a trip around a news cycle), but because the diplomacy is coinciding with the two things that were already going to make this spring special — the Hunza blossom peak, and a post-monsoon-season clear air that gives you Karakoram views you simply won't get in July.
+This guide goes deep: which F-sectors to base yourself in, the Margalla Hills trail network, Faisal Mosque and Daman-e-Koh, Saidpur Village, a Rawalpindi day trip, the Murree hill station escape, and the full logistics of getting up to Hunza and Skardu on the Karakoram Highway — plus currency, visa and safety detail for UK travellers.
+For destination-side planning, Pakistan's official tourism board is a useful starting point.

 Quick answers